ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 gce.py -> gcp_compute_instance.py
 `````````````````````````````````
-We’re encouraging everyone to move from the `gce` module to the
+We're encouraging everyone to move from the `gce` module to the
 `gcp_compute_instance` module.
 The new `gcp_compute_instance` module has better
-support for all of GCP’s features, less dependencies, more flexibility, and
+support for all of GCP's features, less dependencies, more flexibility, and
-better supports GCP’s authentication systems.
+better supports GCP's authentication systems.

 The new `gcp_compute_instance` module supports all of the features of the `gce`
 module (and more!).
 Below is a mapping of `gce` fields over to